AbhaySharma0017/AbhaySharma0017/README.md

 ### Hello 🌎, I'm Abhay Sharma

-With over 8 years of experience as a Software Engineer, I'm on a mission to create technology solutions that connect the digital world with real life!
-I have the power to develop in frontend, backend, which allows me to bring my magic to both revolutionary startups and giant enterprise projects.
-I'm passionate about writing clean, maintainable code and design with users in mind, thriving in environments that love innovation and continuous professional growth.
-Let's make technology shine! 🚀
+As a passionate fresher in the world of technology, I’m on a mission to create innovative solutions that connect the digital world with real-life experiences!
+With a solid foundation in frontend and backend development, I’m eager to bring fresh ideas to dynamic teams, whether it’s a cutting-edge startup or a well-established enterprise.
+I thrive on writing clean, maintainable code and designing with users at the heart of every solution.
+Let’s build something extraordinary together! 🚀

-  - 🔭 I’m currently working on upgrading java applications from jdk 8 to 21.
+  - 🔭 I’m currently focused on enhancing my Java skills and keeping up with the latest advancements in JDK versions, from 8 to 21.
-  - 🌱 I’m currently learning; AWS, Jira, Agile methodology.
+  - 🌱 I’m currently learning; AWS, Jira, and Agile methodology.
   - 💬 Ask me about **Java, JDBC, SQl, JSP, Servlet, Html, CSS, Bootstrap, Javascript, React**
   - ⚡ Fun fact: I look like a hobbit.